 Dragonwell Green Tea Chicken Noodle Soup

 The health benefits of green tea seem to be popping up perpetually in the news these days.
 Just recently a published study found that drinking green tea increases the effectiveness of antibiotics.
-Good news for those suffering this flu and cold season!
-Another well-vetted remedy for these ailments is a humble bowl of chicken soup.
-Why not combine the two to give your immune system an additional boost?
+Good news for hose suffering from from sinus infections and strep throat!
+A popular home remedy for fighting colds, flu and even viral infections is a humble bowl of chicken soup.
+Why not combine these two healthy supports to give your immune system an additional boost?
 Yes, green tea can be incorporated into the broth of the soup, but did you consider for an extra-added health benefit that the steeped leaves could also be eaten—as a vegetable?
 Go ahead; incorporate some of the unfurled tea leaves within the soup instead of discarding them in the compost bin.

 In developing this recipe, I played quite a bit with the ratio of green tea to chicken broth.
 The tea adds subtle notes of astringency as its smooth, light-bodied flavor competes with the aromatic celery, parsley and peppercorns on the palate.
 Be it your goal to boldly bring forward the tea’s flavor or to creatively incorporate more green tea in your diet, try playing with the ratios yourself to suit your taste preferences.
 A good starting point is 1 teaspoon of loose tea per 1 cup of chicken stock.
 Interestingly, the noodles absorb the green tea flavor and color as they cook in the soup, providing yet another vehicle with which to consume the tea.
 As for any soup or stew, homemade stock makes all the difference in this recipe, adding a level of clarity and richness to the flavor.
 It is well worth the extra time it entails.

 - One bunch of parsley, stems and leaves separated

 - 6 ounces pappardelle (or other wide style) egg noodles